No one else did, but then, since the train was still sitting in the station the next morning, this was understandable.

 Although initially annoyed about the overbooking of second class, we were pleased with our choice when we saw the conditions in the third and fourth classes.
 Third class consisted of a carriage filled with wooden benches.
 The benches were jammed, and every square inch of floor space was also covered with squatting people and their luggage.
 The luggage racks were filled with children.
 Fourth class, a cattle car, was beyond description.

-The corridors of the second-class carriages were crammed with people, making passage impossible.
+corridors of the second-class carriages were crammed with people, making

 David